Skip to main content

 Complete recordings: Corpus of Recorded Counterpoint Examples

-As part of the doctoral research in the arts, the complete corpus of examples of improvised counterpoint from Libro segundo is being recorded and released within the Corpus of Recorded Counterpoint Examples.
-These performances are realised on a Renaissance recorder consort (A = 466 Hz) built by Bob Marvin.
+As part of the doctoral research in the arts, the complete corpus of improvised counterpoint examples from Libro segundo has been recorded and released within the Corpus of Recorded Counterpoint Examples.
+These performances were realised on a Renaissance recorder consort (A = 466 Hz) built by Bob Marvin.

-Together with the MIDI files and the partial release by Les Sacqueboutiers, these recordings form a layered audio corpus, combining mechanically precise reference material with historically informed instrumental realisations, and are intended to support analytical study, listening practice, and active participation through play-along formats.
+Together with the MIDI realisations and the ensemble recordings by Les Sacqueboutiers, these performances form a stratified audio corpus designed to support analytical study, listening practice, and active engagement through play-along formats.

 FWO support